5. This is the process of making choices after considering consequences.

 Assertive refusal

-Strong family support, positive role models, and involvement in sports or activities are examples of this type of factor that reduces the risk of substance abuse.
+9. Strong family support, positive role models, and involvement in sports or activities can reduce the risk of substance abuse.